beginner-corp/docs.begin.com/src/shared/docs/en/functions/http.md

 ## HTTP handler API

+Begin's HTTP handler API follows a simple [request](#requests) / [response](#responses) pattern.

 ### Requests

-The async `handler` function invoked by a client request receives a `request` object containing the following parameters:
+The async `handler` function invoked by a client request receives a `request` Object containing the following parameters:

 - `body` - **Object**
- - Request body, including an object containing any `application/x-www-form-urlencoded` form variables
+  - Contains the complete request body, including an object containing any `application/x-www-form-urlencoded` form variables
 - `path` - **String**
- - Absolute path of the request
+  - The absolute path of the request
 - `method` - **String**
   - One of `GET`, `POST`, `PATCH`, `PUT`, or `DELETE`
 - `params` - **Object**
- - Any URL params, if defined in your function's path (i.e. `foo` in `get /:foo/bar`)
+  - Any URL params, if defined in your function's path (e.g. `foo` in `get /:foo/bar`)
 - `query` - **Object**
   - Any query params, if present
 - `headers` - **Object**
   - All client request headers

 Here's an example of an incoming `request` object, being handled by the HTTP Function `GET /:greeting`: